31. In Love With Spring: My Novel Online

 “I’m trying to figure out if I should call Kevin when I get home.
 He’s going to be so pissed at me.”

 “He has no right to be pissed.
 At you or anyone.”

 “I know that.
 But he will be.
 I’ll just have to deal with it.”

 “That he missed the boat with Lissie.
 That Preston is great.”

 “No, I’ll just say I don’t know what’s going on with her.
 Why upset him more than he is already?
 Poor bastard.
 Must be kicking himself.
 I bet he didn’t sleep a wink last night.”

-“Serves him right,” Jules grumbled, herself having spent the night fantasizing about Michael showing up at the cabin bearing roses, hoping to be forgiven.
+“Serves him right,” Jules grumbled, having spent the night fantasizing about Michael showing up at the cabin with roses, hoping to be forgiven.
 Stupid stuff.
-“Hey, Simon, so… are you seeing anyone?”
+“Hey, Simon, so…are you seeing anyone?”